lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     atoms.
 For the sake of simplicity, we are not going to decorate our silica with hydrogen atoms in this tutorial.
     It would require a procedure to properly insert hydrogen atoms at the right place, or/and the use of another potential.

+.. include:: ../../contact/supportme.rst

 Adding water
 ============